ne-sachirou/private-values/README.md

 What IS private-values?
 --
 - private-values aggregate your private values and files under 1 directory.
 - The values file `values.yml` is editable for human.
-It's just a YAML format which maps a text key to a text value.
+It's just YAML format which maps a text key to a text value.

 CONTRIBUTING
 --